ArnaudKOPP/GOE/README.md

-#HTSDataMining
+#Gene Ontology Enrichement

-This python package contain script to make 'datamining' from High-Throughput Screening hit selection.
+This repository contain python script to make Gene Ontology Enrichment.

-* Go enrichement

-Obo definition are download with latest version, only need a file with study population (our selection) and a reference population.
+Obo file definition are download with latest version, only need a file with study population (our selection) and a reference population (both in csv format).